billvaglienti/ProtoGen/README.md

 ProtoGen is short for "protocol generation".
 ProtoGen owes its provenance to an often repeated problem: how to efficiently and in a cross platform way communicate information from one computer to another.
 This problem appears in many places, but most commonly in connecting microcontroller-based peripheral devices (GPSs, Autopilots, IMUs, etc) together.
 These devices maintain a sophisticated internal state representation in memory; and communicating this data efficiently and in a cross platform way is non-obvious.
 By efficient I mean: efficient in the amount of bandwidth used.
 By cross platform I mean: different computer architectures, memory order, compilers, and register bit widths should not cause problems for the communication.

 The naive way of doing this is to copy the data in memory into a packet which is sent to the other computer.
 As an example consider a GPS: it outputs a three dimensional position estimate.
 Internally the position is represented as three double precision numbers (latitude, longitude, altitude, or perhaps ECEF x, y, z), occupying a total of 24 bytes of memory.
 When using LLA or ECEF the position number needs enough dynamic range to represent the position to a resolution which is better than the GPS accuracy.
-As an example if we want ECEF position resolution of 0.01 meters, then we need approximately log2(7,000,000/0.01) ~ 30 bits.
-This is why double precision is required, since single precision floating point only gives 23 bits of resolution.
+If we want ECEF position resolution of 0.01 meters, then we need approximately log2(7,000,000/0.01) ~ 30 bits.
+This is why double precision is required, since single precision only gives 23 bits of resolution.

 If one were to simply `memcpy()` the double precision representation into a packet there are a number of negative consequences:

 1. The number can fit in a dynamic range of 32-bits, but 64 bits are used; doubling the amount of bandwidth required.
-2. The receiver may use a different byte order then the sender (little versus big endian).
+2. The receiver may use a different byte order than the sender (little versus big endian).
-3. The receiver may use different structure packing rules then the sender.
+3. The receiver may use different structure packing rules than the sender.
-4. The receiver may have different memory alignment rules then the sender.
+4. The receiver may have different memory alignment rules than the sender.
 5. The receiver's definition of floating point numbers may be different from the sender.
 (To be fair, most systems now use [IEEE-754 for floating point](http://grouper.ieee.org/groups/754/), so this is unlikely).

 These problems can be averted if the internal data representation is converted to a common representation as given by an interface control document (ICD) before transmission.
 The receiver then un-converts the received data according to the same ICD.
-The conversion can account for all of the problems that can occur when using simple copying.
+The conversion can account for all of the problems of simple copying.
 Most peripheral devices use some version of this idea: the device comes with an ICD that defines how to interpret the transmitted data.
 Software is then written according to this ICD to implement the encoding/decoding rules.
 However this creates new problems:

 1. Implementing communications now requires a lot more software development.
 You cannot just `memcpy()` to or from the packet data buffer.
 2. CPU time is spent at both the receiver and transmitter to perform the ICD interpretation.